-- maintain the integrity of the evaluation/testing process (use multiple forms, seek responses that require thinking and not just facts, provide sufficient spacing of students, maintain supervision). - explain the use of permissible study aids including tutors - in coursework. - check student papers for plagiarism. - report to supervisors any violations of the Honor Policy that are serious enough to have incurred discipline in that teacher's class, and following through on the consequences authorized by the Supervisors after administrative review.
+- of students, maintain supervision). - explain the use of permissible study aids including tutors - in coursework. - check student papers for plagiarism. - report to supervisors any violations of the Honor Policy that are serious enough to have incurred discipline in that teacher's class, and following through on the consequences authorized by the Supervisors after administrative review.